joelmoxley/founder-playbook/IV. Team + Execution/04 - Ops - Office/02 - Content - Mail Scanning/md/02 - Traveling Mailbox.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || An online mailbox service that handles the front-office tasks of collecting physical mail, opening, and sifting it.
+An online mailbox service that handles the front-office tasks of collecting physical mail, opening, and sifting it.
 Traveling Mailbox handles this for you and makes it available through online scans for you to peruse.

 Credit: [Traveling Mailbox](https://travelingmailbox.com/)